nikki93/flo/readme.md

 ### Add a tagged event

-An item might be tagged.
 A tag starts with ‘.’ and does not contain spaces.
 I recommend using short tags such as ‘w’ for work, ‘u’ for university, ‘b’ for things to buy etc.

     $ flo .w meeting,tm14
        0       today 11:00  eat lunch